Why are more Baby Boomers divorcing?

 Experts caution that the longer the marriage, the more assets there are, therefore, the divorcing couple needs to focus on asset division.
 As we age, our assets are likely increased because we have accumulated more time and income.
 Therefore, when couples divorce later in life, they may need to spend more time on property division discussions than their younger counterparts.

 Divorce later in life is certainly more complicated than it once was.
 Assets are more significant and your desire to seek personal fulfillment is undoubtedly greater.
-If you are considering a divorce, be sure to ask an attorney to help you with the details.
+If you are considering a divorce, be sure to ask a Denver Divorce Lawyer to help you with the details.